sajjadGG/book-python/fastapi/api/about.rst

 * `Path Operation Decorator`
 * Routing
 * Order of `Path Operation Functions` matters
+* `Tags` are identifiers used to group routes.
+Routes with the same tags are grouped into a section on the API documentation.

 >>> from fastapi import FastAPI
 >>> app = FastAPI()